 Food allergies certainly exist to some foods, and it’s also true that changing to a natural diet will fix some of these.
 What’s not clear is whether they are any more likely on commercial foods.
 Judging by food allergy data, that could be true for foods containing fish.

 Food intolerances are another concern.
 I had a cat once who could not eat dry biscuits without diarrhoea and I have since seen others.
 I suspect that this is a carbohydrate intolerance.
+If you read my page on cat diarrhoea, you will see that one of my interventions is a low-carb diet trial.

 So what is the best cat diet?